dindustack/dindustack/README.md

 - 👨‍💻 All of my projects are available at [https://dindustack.com](https://dindustack.com)

-- 📝 I regularly write articles on [https://dev.to/dindustack](https://dev.to/dindustack)
+- 📝 I like to write articles on [https://dev.to/dindustack](https://dev.to/dindustack)

 - 💬 Ask me about **JavaScript**